Pensions Tax Relief

 The stated purpose of the charging regime is to discourage pension saving in tax registered pensions beyond the annual allowance.
 Most individuals and employers actively seek to reduce pension saving below the annual allowance, rather than fall within the charging regime.

 Individuals who are eligible to take amounts out of their pension funds under the flexibilities introduced from 6 April 2015 but who continue to make contributions into their schemes may trigger other restrictions in the available annual allowance.
-Under the rules, the annual allowance for contributions to money purchase schemes is reduced to £10,000 in certain scenarios.
-This is explained later in this factsheet in ‘accessing your pension’.
+This is explained later in this factsheet in ‘Money Purchase Annual Allowance’.

 From April 2016 a taper has been introduced which restricts the annual allowance available for those with ‘adjusted annual incomes’ over £150,000.
 Adjusted income means, broadly, a person’s net income and pension contributions made by an employer.
 For every £2 of adjusted income over £150,000, an individual’s annual allowance will be reduced by £1, down to a minimum of £10,000.